Skip To Content

 • Avoid costly rush reviews or continuances

-Step 5: Ensure Chain of Custody and Compliance
+Step 5: How Do You Maintain Chain of Custody and Admissibility?

 Records are only useful if they’re admissible and secure.
 Mishandling medical records can lead to compliance issues, evidence challenges, or regulatory penalties.